Skip to content

 • should only be used if agreement to fix the problem cannot be reached through the normal consultation processes.

-Provisions within the Act allow elected HSRs who have the appropriate training to issue PINs where the contravention affects the workgroup for which the HSR represents.
+Provisions within the WHS Act allow elected HSRs who have the appropriate training to issue PINs where the contravention affects the workgroup for which the HSR represents.

 Allowing HSRs to issue PINs provides an alternative option to attendance by a WHS inspector.
 The involvement of HSRs, well informed about the workplace, means the action would be local and immediate.